-Septic tanks, cesspools, and tight tanks are all designed to receive and hold sewage and are systems used for waste management when a connection to a centralized municipal sewer service isn’t practical or available.
+Septic tanks, cesspools, and tight tanks are all designed to receive and hold sewage and are systems used for wastewater management when a connection to a centralized municipal sewer service isn’t practical or available.
 What happens afterward is what differentiates these three receptacles.

 A septic tank allows wastewater to flow into a leach field where it undergoes a filtration process.
 In contrast, a cesspool is a pit lined with cement or stone which lacks the ability to filter the waste, eventually contaminating the surrounding soil.
 A tight tank is just an enclosed tank with no outlet.